Mrakuzic4/Team5/PeerReviewS5/ReviewUpgradesOverlay.md

 Number of minutes taken to complete the review: 20

-For code's Readability: Codes are pretty straight forward and easy to understand.
-However, there are a few fields that are not used and some consle print messages in the draw() method.
+For code's Readability:
+Variables and methods are named in a way that are easy to follow.
+Codes are pretty straight forward and easy to understand.
-Perhaps do a little clean up would be awesome.
-Moreover, I would recommend to comment the code to increase the readability.

-For codes' Maintainability: Low Coupling and high cohesion.
-For the overlay implementation, it is very simple to change the overlay page as the page sprite can be easily changed in the constructor.
-However, inside the update method, the implementation only works for slection between two options.
-It might require extra work and refactor in order to have three or more options in the future.

-A hypothetical change: The options in the gamewon page changed from two options to three options.
-The whole implementation might need to change in update() method.
+Brilliant way to implement the selection menu.
+Very easy to follow in update method.

+For codes' Maintainability: The code is easily maintainable.
+In the future, if more options are needed at the upgrade overlay page.
+They can be easily added.

+A hypothetical change:

+There are lots of magic numbers in the final.
+Please make sure to avoid them by defining private constant.

+I don't know why some instance variables are defined inside the constructor and some are not.
+Maybe it would be better if defining variable in a consistent spot?

+Update method is a little too longer.
+Maybe split it into different helper methods would be better.